symfony/symfony-docs/book/forms.rst

 even customize how a textarea tag should be rendered.
 Nothing is off-limits, and different customizations can be used in different places.

-Symfony uses templates to render each and every part of a form.
+Symfony uses templates to render each and every part of a form which are called fragments - a row, a textarea tag, errors, etc.

-In Twig, the different pieces of a form - a row, a textarea tag, errors - are represented by Twig "blocks".
+In Twig, the fragments  are represented by Twig "blocks".
 To customize any part of how a form renders, you just need to override the appropriate block.

-In PHP, those pieces are individual template files.
+In PHP, the fragments are individual template files.
 To customize any part of how a form renders, you just need to create a new template file.

-To understand how this works, let's customize the ``form_row`` output and add a class attribute to the ``div`` element that surrounds each row.
+To understand how this works, let's customize the ``form_row`` fragment and add a class attribute to the ``div`` element that surrounds each row.
 To do this, create a new template file that will store the new markup: